wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 3.7.1
 Stable Tag: 6.16.0.1

-Improve the appearance and ranking of WordPress Posts, Pages, and eCommerce Products in Google Search and social website shares.
+Improve the appearance and ranking of WordPress Posts, Pages, and eCommerce Products in Google Search and social website shares

 == Description ==

-NGFB Open Graph+ adds HTML tags (Open Graph, Pinterest Rich Pins, Twitter Cards) to the head section of webpages for improved Google Search results, and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more -- an essential plugin for every WordPress website!
+NGFB Open Graph+ adds HTML tags (Open Graph, Pinterest Rich Pins, Twitter Cards) to the head section of WordPress webpages for improved Google Search results and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more -- an essential plugin for every WordPress website!

 = Recent Reviews =